mikeakohn/libkohnz/README.md

 of compressed data.
 It's possible to have multiple blocks compressed in different ways (fixed, uncompressed, dynamic with a different table).
 The second line adds "MIKE" to the file.
-The third line tells libkohnz to go backwards in the file by 4 bytes and copy 4 bytes from there to the start of the output when uncompressing.
+The third line tells libkohnz to go backwards in the file by 4 bytes and copy 4 bytes from there and add it to the start of the output when uncompressing.
+Every gz/deflate compressed block must have a CRC so there needs to be a call to kohnz_build_crc32():

+    kohnz_build_crc32(kohnz, (const uint8_t *)"MIKEMIKE", 8);

+Note that, although it gets better CPU performance making this a single call, it's possible to build the CRC with multiple calls:

+    kohnz_build_crc32(kohnz, (const uint8_t *)"MIKEM", 5);
+    kohnz_build_crc32(kohnz, (const uint8_t *)"IKE", 3);

-There is another example called build_json.c which builds a text json file using libkohnz.
-Because the output json file always has the same keys with the same indentation, the sample program keeps track of the offset in what would be the output file of where the names are and when creating the output file will simply give a
+There is another example called build_json.c which builds a text JSON file using libkohnz.
+Because the output JSON file always has the same keys with the same indentation, the sample program keeps track of the offset in what would be the output file of where the names are and when creating the output file will simply give a